Angry with God: An Honest Journey through Suffering and Betrayal

 • Gives readers the tools to understand their struggle with anger and grief and how the gospel brings hope and healing.

 Brad Hambrick, ThM, EdD, serves as the Pastor of Counseling at The Summit Church in Durham, NC.
-He also serves as Assistant Professor of Biblical Counseling at Southeastern Baptist Theological Seminary, a council member of the Biblical Counseling Coalition, and has authored several books including God's Attributes: Rest for Life Struggles, Making Sense of Forgiveness, and Angry with God, and served as general editor for the Becoming a Church that Cares Well for the Abused curriculum.
+He also serves as Assistant Professor of Biblical Counseling at Southeastern Baptist Theological Seminary, a council member of the Biblical Counseling Coalition, and has authored several books including God’s Attributes: Rest for Life’s Struggles, and served as general editor for the Becoming a Church that Cares Well for the Abused curriculum.

 View AllClose